 If you don’t want to use the parking apps, you can search for free parking places or make your way to the paid parking lots, where you can pay in cash.

-Here are some of the top paid parking lots in Jerusalem:
+Here are some of the best paid parking lots in Jerusalem:

 - Karta Parking Lot (חניון קרתא) – Located below Jaffa Gate, inside the Mamilla Mall on 1 Yitzhak Kariv Street.
 You can park your car here 24/7 but can only enter from 6:30 AM to 10 PM.
 It is very close to the Old City and the modern city center.
 The hourly rate is about 6 ILS, and the all-day rate is about 48 ILS.